-The music in the movie is the dialogue in which the characters beautifully tell their own stories. ( the movie’s soundtrack is on my Christmas list) The scenery and the costumes are visually stunning and you feel completely immersed in this world of make believe.
+The music in the movie is the dialogue in which the characters beautifully tell their own stories. ( the movie’s soundtrack is on my Christmas list) The scenery and then the costumes are visually stunning.
+You feel completely immersed in this world of make believe.
 One of the things that I like the most about the film is the modern day take on Cinderella (Anna Kendrick).
-Once she had her prince (Chris Pine) she realized that he was not quite what she was hoping for and had the courage to change her course.
+Once she had her prince, she realized that he was not quite what she was hoping for and had the courage to change her course.
 It’s such a great message in today’s time, especially for young girls; Follow your heart and never settle.

 I WISH…You would mark your calendars for December 25th and GO SEE THIS MOVIE!!
 You’re going to love going INTO THE WOODS!